-The aforementioned rising transactions (and rising value) of assets are analyzed in the economic literature on financialization, which underlines that single individuals enhance indebtedness, risk-taking positions and participation to financial markets (Lapavistas, 2011; Martin, 2002), corporate management is increasingly targeted at maximizing shareholders value (Gallino, 2005; Krippner, 2005), financial assets are increasingly used as sources of profitability in substitution to real production (Epstein, 2005; Erturk et al., 2008; Pollin, 2007; Van Treeck, 2009).
-Financialisation of the economy has also been associated with income polarization and inequality (Onaran et al., 2011; Palma, 2009; Stockhammer, 2015), with endogenous financial instability and global imbalances (Crotty, 2008; Keen, 2011; Kindleberger, 1986; Minsky, 1986; Nersisyan and Wray, 2010), and with the inadequacy of regulation (Lordon, 2011).
-Throughout this work, we refer to financial intensity as a proxy for financialization.
+The aforementioned rising transactions (and rising value) of assets are analyzed in the economic literature on financialization, which underlines that single individuals enhance indebtedness, risk-taking positions and participation to financial markets (Lapavistas 2011; Martin 2002), corporate management is increasingly targeted at maximizing shareholders value (Gallino 2005; Krippner 2005), and financial assets are increasingly used as sources of profitability in substitution to real production (Epstein 2005; Erturk et al. 2008; Pollin 2007; Van Treeck 2009).
+Financialisation of the economy has also been associated with income polarization and inequality (Onaran et al. 2011; Palma 2009; Stockhammer 2015), with endogenous financial instability and global imbalances (Crotty 2008; Keen 2011; Kindleberger 1986; Minsky 1986; Nersisyan and Wray 2010), and with the inadequacy of regulation (Lordon 2011).
+Throughout this paper, we refer to financial intensity as a proxy for financialization.
 Financial intensity is the ratio of the stock of gross financial assets (or liabilities) per unit of value added (and in the case of total economy, per unit of GDP).